Thinking of taking up the wonderful hobby of RC helicopters, or just want to learn more about them?

 Besides the flying fun, is the technical fun of understanding and maintaining a collective pitch RC helicopter.
 For many, that is the most rewarding aspect of this hobby; I fall into that category myself.

 Collective pitch RC helicopters have taught me and many others so much about aerodynamics, physics, mechanics, and electronics (in a very fun way I should add) over the years, and I'm still learning new and fascinating stuff almost daily.

 That aspect of the hobby alone is somewhat priceless and the older I get, the more I appreciate its value.
 Learning when it's this much fun, is after all, one of life's great pleasures and joys.

 If so, it's a safe bet to say you likely already have a healthy interest in this hobby.
 I hope the rest of my site will further help "fuel" your RC heli interest into a full blown passion!

-The navigation on the top of the pages, has all the main RC heli topics with sub navigation drop-downs.
+The navigation bar on the top of the page has all the main RC heli topics with sub navigation drop-downs.